 LOCWS Creative Participation Programme 2018

-Overall, the group worked as a tightly formed team to create a unique and honest short film about Swansea from their perspective.
-The participants should feel proud of the work they have done, they overcame the challenges of completing the accreditation work, and the film is an outstanding achievement and a positive reflection of all their efforts and hard work.
+The film-makers should be extremely proud of the work they have done, the film is an outstanding achievement and a positive reflection of all their efforts and hard work.
 LOCWS International look forward to helping them celebrate these achievements at SwanComm Film Festival!

-Thanks goes to our workshop leader, Jamie Panton, our wonderful volunteers, Gemma Collins, Stuart Rodger, and Estee Elora, the lovely people at Adult Learning Wales for accrediting the course, for the workshop space at Volcano Theatre, and to Leanne Davies, Debra John, Sally Davies and the team at Crisis.
+Thanks goes to our workshop leader, David Marchant, to Cara Bellamy and the other lovely people at SNAP Cymru for all their enthusiasm and for the use of their workshop space, and to our funders and partners.
 Congratulations to all the participants for their achievements!

 LOCWS International works in partnership with other Third Sector, Educational and Cultural organisations in Swansea to contribute towards; alleviating the effects of poverty, and helping individuals benefit from exposure to the creative industries and the cultural sector.